 The story doesn’t stop there.
 Reactance is something that is given rise to by the inductive and capacitive effects of a component.
 So, in short, the reactance, and thereby the overall impedance, of a component is highly dependent of the value of its capacitance and of its inductance.
 For capacitors, the primary contributor to impedance is, not surprisingly, the capacitance.
 The total power dissipated by a device when AC is applied to it, is called apparent power.
 The portion of that apparent power that is dissipated by resistive effects is called real power and the portion of power that is dissipated by reactance is called reactive power.

 MLCCs in AC Circuits

 For some time MLCCs have been used in AC circuits primarily as safety devices.
 X/Y safety capacitors have been around since the rise of AC.
 Their purpose is to filter out unwanted noise in a system.
-The reason they carry the moniker of “safety” is that in the unlikely event of a capacitor failure the system will fail in a “safe” manner, meaning they won’t cause harm.
-The role of capacitors in AC circuits now goes beyond just safety-rated EMI capacitors.
-They are used in various functions, such as AC filtering, power factor correction circuits, and AC to DC conversion.
-Safety-rated MLCCs do not make good options for these circuit applications.
-KEMET’s new AC-rated MLCCs have 50 times more capacitance than their safety-rated counterparts.
+The reason they carry the moniker of “safety” is that they are designed to aid in the filtering of AC line voltages and can be safely used on line-to-line and line-to-ground applications.
+The desire for more capacitance in AC circuits now goes beyond just safety-rated EMI capacitors.
+Higher capacitance allows for better filtering capability in smaller case sizes which cannot be achieved in safety rated capacitors.
+KEMET’s new AC-non-safety rated MLCCs have 50 times more capacitance than their safety-rated counterparts.
 The AC-rated MLCCs have the low ESR, low ESL properties of typical MLCCs and they are suitable for 250 VAC continuous.
 All the typical ceramic options such as Flexible Terminations are available in AC-rated MLCCs.